 The Practical Publishing Group consists of:

-Practical Publishing International Ltd which publishes craft magazines including Simply Cards & Papercraft, Papercraft Essentials, Creative Stamping, Die-Cutting Essentials, Crochet Now, Knit Now, Your Crochet & Knitting, Simply Lettering, Quilt Now and Love Sewing; manufactures craft products; and operates the website craftworld.com
+- Practical Publishing International Ltd which publishes craft magazines including Simply Cards & Papercraft, Papercraft Essentials, Creative Stamping, Die-Cutting Essentials, Crochet Now, Knit Now, Quilt Now, Sew Now and Love Sewing, and manufactures craft products

 In this document, the terms ‘we’ and ‘us’ mean the Group and its brands.